-- (Optional) To change the order of steps, select a step you want to move, then click the up or down arrow on the right side.
-After the story is saved you won't be able to change the order.
+- To change the order of the steps, select a step you want to move, then click the up or down arrow.
+After the story is saved, you can no longer change the order.

 Step 2: Select dates and budget

 - Select your desired flight dates.
 These dates apply to all line items in the story.
 After the flight starts, these dates cannot be edited.

 Enter budget and pacing settings for each line item in the sequence.